Lucius Coelius Antipater

 Lucius Coelius Antipater was a Roman jurist and historian.
-He is not to be confused with Coelius Sabinus, the Coelius of the Digest.
-He was a contemporary of C. Gracchus (b. c.
-123); L. Crassus, the orator, was his pupil.
+He is not to be confused with Coelius Sabinus, the "Coelius" of the Digest.
+The well-known orator, Lucius Licinius Crassus, was his pupil, and Coelius was a contemporary of C. Gracchus.

 Style

-He was the first who endeavoured to impart to Roman history the ornaments of style, and to make it more than a mere chronicle of events, but his diction was rather vehement and high-sounding than elegant and polished.
+Coelius was the first who endeavoured to impart to Roman history the ornaments of style, and to make it more than a mere chronicle of events, but his diction was rather vehement and high-sounding than elegant and polished.
 Pomponius considers him more an orator than a jurist; Cicero, on the other hand, prizes him more as a jurist than as an orator or historian.

 Writings

 None of his juridical writings have been preserved.
 He wrote a history of the Second Punic War, and composed annals, which were epitomized by Brutus.

 Antipater followed the Greek history of Silenus Calatinus, and occasionally borrowed from the Origines of Cato the Elder.
 He is occasionally quoted by Livy, who sometimes, with respectful consideration, dissents from his authority.
 It is manifest, however, from Cicero and Valerius Maximus that he was fond of relating dreams and portents.